All Episodes

 Well, it's on regular TV.

-But um even those shows, you know, on the ID network, they'll they'll cover uh a murder that happened in 1988 or whatever the hell, right?
+But even those shows, you know, on the ID network, they'll cover a murder that happened in 1988 or whatever the hell, right?

 All these shows, but all of them have something in common.

-It's always like a a kind of a lesbian detective who's solving it.
+It's always like a kind of a lesbian detective who's solving it.

-People laughed at me when I was saying, look how guys are portrayed, white guys at commercials.
+Seriously, I know you're going to laugh now because people laughed at me when I was saying, look how guys are portrayed white guys in commercials.

-I was saying that in the late 90s of people going, that's you you gotta, you know, that's a crazy theory.
+I was saying that in the late 90s of people going, that's a crazy theory.

-But they're real cases, but you understand they they can choose from a zillion murders that happened in this country.
+But you understand, they can choose from a zillion murders that happened in this country.

-But they always pay even so when you think you're watching you're watching something that's based on reality, which it is, but they're cherry picking for every one female black uh DA, there's you know, four thousand white guys.
+But they always pick even so when you think you're watching something that's based on reality, which it is, but they're cherry-picking for every one female black DA, there's 4,000 white guys.

 Well, that depends what channel and what show you watching.